utmittal/pyramidal-action-party/DevGuide.md

 ## Code style and quality
 ### Style
-We want to be able to show off our code and not look like trash, so try as hard as possible to conform to the (PEP8 style guide)[https://www.python.org/dev/peps/pep-0008/].
+We want to be able to show off our code and not look like trash, so try as hard as possible to conform to the [PEP8 style guide](https://www.python.org/dev/peps/pep-0008/).
 If you develop using PyCharm, style analysis should be enabled automatically, so get rid of those grey squiggly underlines.
-If you use Spyder, you can enable this (note I haven't yet tried it out in Spyder):
+If you use Spyder, you can enable this (note I haven't seen how well it works):

 Tools > Preferences > Editor > Real-time code style analysis